-Immediately after surgery you need to allow time for your internal stitches to heal properly, the swelling around your stomach to settle and allow your digestive system to adjust to the new way you will be eating.
-It will take months to learn how get used to your new way of eating after gastric bypass surgery.
+Immediately after your surgery you need to allow time for your internal stitches to heal properly, the swelling around your stomach to settle and allow your digestive system to adjust to the new way you will be eating.

+It will take months to learn how get used to your new way of eating after sleeve gastrectomy surgery.